2.2 Economic accounts (ECB)

 • Further enhance the regular production of quarterly statistics on insurance corporations and pension funds and set up a framework for more harmonised and detailed statistics on insurance corporations in close cooperation with European and national supervisory authorities, to also minimise reporting burden.
 The aim is to re-use to a large extent the data to be collected under the Solvency II quantitative reporting templates, as designed by the European Insurance and Occupational Pensions Authority (EIOPA).

 • Enhance the statistics on securities, improved recording of securities for general statistical purposes through implementation of the Centralised Securities Database (CSDB).
 The CSDB contains reference data and prices on all individual securities considered statistically relevant.
 The CSDB also supports the compilation of external statistics, investment fund statistics, the residual maturity of government finance statistics, new statistics on securitisation vehicles and securities holdings statistics.
+Work is also underway to use the ECB in order to enhance the statistics on securities issues both in terms of granularity and timeliness.
+Furthermore, preparations are being done for the use of the CSDB by the ESCB beyond statistical compilation.

 • Maintain and enhance a manual and relational database that serves to foster reconciliation, to the extent possible, between statistical and supervisory data reporting frameworks - focusing initially on banks - so as to reduce the reporting burden and improve data quality and consistency.